-The good news is that a CardioScan—a 15-minute CT scan—can help identify plaque buildup and help you prevent heart disease.
+The good news is that a CardioScan can help identify plaque buildup and help you prevent heart disease.
+The test itself takes less than ten minutes and within an hour you'll know your results.
 Thanks to early diagnosis using this cutting-edge technology, 85 percent of heart disease cases can be slowed down or even stopped.

 Saint Luke’s was first in Kansas City to offer CardioScan.
 And after more than 10 years of success, CardioScan continues to be a vital tool in the fight against heart disease.